Giorgio Cagnotto

 Franco Giorgio Cagnotto (/it/; born 2 June 1947) is an Italian former diver, who competed in five consecutive Summer Olympics for his native country, starting in 1964.

+Biography

 He is married to fellow diver Carmen Casteiner.
 Their daughter, Tania Cagnotto, went on to also become a prominent athlete in the same event.
 In 1992, he was inducted in the International Swimming Hall of Fame.